 - Did you ever take them "personally"?

-- Has any one of the 10 commandments seemed particularly important or meaningful to you over the year?
+- Has any one of the 10 Commandments seemed particularly important or meaningful to you over the others?

 - Was there any sin you were especially relieved to be forgiven at baptism?
 Can you share?

 - What do you feel is the biggest obstacle stopping Christians from growing in Christ?

 - How do you react when God points out one of your sins?

 - Would you be willing to memorize the 10 Commandments?